canjs/canjs/index.md

 ### can.Observe.attributes

-Allows to define attributes and their type and set converters for each type:
+Allows you to define attributes and their type and set converters for each type:

 {% highlight javascript %}
 new can.Observe({